 The IEO participates at the meetings of the American Evaluation Association, the European Evaluation Association and the European Environmental Association.
 The office collaborates with agencies such as NASA, universities, and research institutes on specific methodological and analytical work, to ensure that the most relevant methodologies are applied in evaluations.

-Climate-Eval is an online community of practice hosted by the Global Environment Facility Independent Evaluation Office (GEF IEO) in Washington, D.C.
-Its overarching goal is to establish standards and norms, support capacity development, and share good practices in evaluations of climate change and development and—most recently—natural resource management.
+Earth-Eval is an online community of practice hosted by the Global Environment Facility Independent Evaluation Office (GEF IEO) in Washington, D.C.
+Its overarching goal is to establish standards and norms, support capacity development, and share good practices in evaluations.
 Our members are a global network of monitoring and evaluation practitioners in government and development cooperation agencies, civil society organizations, and academia.
-Climate-Eval was formed after the 2008 International Conference on Evaluation of Climate Change and Development in Alexandria, Egypt.Read More
+Earth-Eval (formely known as Climate-Eval) was formed after the 2008 International Conference on Evaluation of Climate Change and Development in Alexandria, Egypt.Read More

 The Evaluation Cooperation Group (ECG) was established in 1996 to promote a more harmonized approach to evaluation methodology, following an assessment of the five major MDBs (the African Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the Inter-American Development Bank and the World Bank).Read More